Calgary Canucks

 The Calgary Canucks are a junior A ice hockey team in the Alberta Junior Hockey League (AJHL).
 They play in Calgary, Alberta, Canada, with home games at the Ken Bracko Arena.
-They have won the AJHL championship nine times and one national championship.
+They have won the AJHL championship 11 times and two national championship.
+The team was selected to host the 2025 Centennial Cup National Junior A championship tournament.

 History

-Founded in 1971, the Calgary Canucks are the second-oldest franchise still operating in the Alberta Junior Hockey League (AJHL), preceded only by the Spruce Grove Saints.
-The Canucks franchise has the longest tenure of any in the AJHL in one city.
+Founded in 1971, the Calgary Canucks are the oldest franchise still operating in the Alberta Junior Hockey League (AJHL), taking that title when the Spruce Grove Saints joined the British Columbia Hockey League in 2024.
+The Canucks franchise also has the longest tenure of any in the AJHL in one city.

 The Canucks organization was formed of a group led by Doug Eastcott in order to create a junior team so that local players did not have to live away from where they attended school.
 As the team considered itself a Calgary-based development system, it set an internal limit of three "imports" (non-Calgary area players) per season.
 The import cap was eventually dropped as the AJHL has added more teams in the Calgary region such as the Calgary Royals and Okotoks Oilers, causing the team to recruit from a larger region.

-The Canucks qualified for the playoffs 34 consecutive seasons, a streak finally broken in 2006–07, The team has 11 regular season titles, nine AJHL championships, two Doyle Cup titles, and one Centennial Cup National Junior A Championship.
+The Canucks qualified for the playoffs 34 consecutive seasons, a streak finally broken in 2006–07, The team has 12 regular season titles, 11 AJHL championships, two Doyle Cup titles, and two Centennial Cup National Junior A Championship.
 The team has developed multiple players that have reached the National Hockey League, including Dany Heatley and two-time Stanley Cup winner Mike Vernon.
 Many more have earned scholarships to American and Canadian universities.

 During the 2021–22 season, while renovations made their home Ken Bracko Arena unavailable, the Canucks played their home games at Henry Viney Arena.